centre-for-humanities-computing/danish-foundation-models/docs/index.md

 ##  Open-source models on closed-source data

-As the datasets many of the datasets we use either contain personally sensitive information or fall under copyright they can't be shared publicly.
+As many of the datasets we use either contain personally sensitive information or fall under copyright they can't be shared publicly.
 However, we want to share as much as possible from the project, while protecting privacy and adhering to copyright law.
 Thus we organize it such that all parts of the project that can be shared and those which can't are well-documented using datasheets and training logs.
-Furthermore during the data processing and training the data stored on UCloud which follows the highest standards of information security management with a [formal ISO27001 certification](https://docs.cloud.sdu.dk/intro/security.html).
+Furthermore, during data processing and training, the data is stored on UCloud which follows the highest standards of information security management with a [formal ISO27001 certification](https://docs.cloud.sdu.dk/intro/security.html).

 ![](_static/structure.png)